 APPLICATION PROCESS: MFA in Craft and Post Baccaleaureate Certificate

 Admissions to Oregon College of Art and Craft is competitive and based upon an applicant’s previous academic performance, evaluation of his or her art competence and their ability to succeed in the program as determined by review of portfolio of art and Craft work, letters of recommendation, personal statements, résumé and the interview.
 Students applying to the programs must have a minimum education credential of a Bachelor’s degree.
 Required Application Credentials:

-1) Completed application form and non-refundable application fee (online application option now available)
+1) Completed application form and non-refundable application fee (online application)